Bed bug infestation

 Bed bugs are nocturnal insects that feed on warm-blooded animals as well as humans.
 In urban areas these bugs can cause serious trouble, due to a number of factors, such as the increased number of people travelling and the bugs’ natural resistance to commercial bed bug sprays.
 Bed bug bites are very unpleasant and for some people with certain levels of allergies to them, they could be a complete nightmare.

-Specialised bed bug treatment and pest control companies in London and the UK have been challenged recently by this difficult to eradicate pest, due to various reasons.
+Even companies specialising in bed bug treatments in London and across the UK have been challenged by this difficult to eradicate pest, due to various reasons.
 One of those reasons is that bed bugs have evolved and developed physiological defence mechanisms to resist commercial bed bug sprays and even some professional insecticides.

 The first signs of an infestation, apart from the bed bug bites, are usually dark specks and marks on the mattress and the bed frame, which are, in essence, bed bugs faeces.
 When looking for bed bugs, you should always keep in mind that these bugs are attracted to all kinds of natural insulation, e.g. wood, cardboard and carton, paper, natural fabrics and leather.
 Bed bugs will hide in cracks, crevices, holes or gaps, associated with the above-mentioned materials.
 Another sign of a bed bug infestation would be the presence of blood or rusty brown spots on the bedding, as well as shed skin, eggs or egg shells.

 Some of the most popular do-it-yourself methods for bed bug extermination and control, like the bed bug sprays, may often result in spreading the infestation around the other parts of your property.
 As bed bug specialists, we would recommend vacuum cleaning on a regular basis (just make sure to bin the vacuum bag afterwards), hot wash at 60 Celsius or more, steam and dry clean (or tumble dry if the other options are not applicable).